 When I was a kid, I remember my mother reading Hawaii.
 That was a time when I was reading everything I could get my hands on and so I read Hawaii, and eventually Centennial, The Source, Texas and I forget–probably others.
 One of the aspects that I really enjoyed was the way Michener married the stories of everyone who lived there to the land.
-Not just everyone, but animals as well.
+Not just people, but animals as well.
 I still remember the story of a little buffalo and he was as layered a character as many of the humans.
-I see Michener’s influence in my first book.
+I see Michener’s influence in my first book, The Demon Rift.
 Many stories are woven together over a span of time.
-What’s not like Michener is my “tossed salad” (as one reviewer describes it) structure.